St Pius X College, Magherafelt: History

 On 25 October 1989, the school celebrated its Silver Jubilee with a Mass of Thanksgiving in The Church of The Assumption.
 Dean McLarnon was the chief celebrant on this memorable occasion.
 He was assisted by a number of local and visiting clergy, including the present chairperson, Canon O'Byrne (PPVF) who has been closely associated with the college since its inception.
-Both Canon O'Byrne and Mr O'Kane worked tirelessly throughout the 1980s and 1990s to ensure that the school remained at the forefront of educational practice.
-The success enjoyed during this period is testimony to their efforts.
 Opportunities to ensure that the school's students left as rounded citizens were embraced within the wide-ranging sporting and cultural activities offered.
 Much success was experienced including capturing the Rannafast, Corn na nÓg, Brock and Dalton cups, while the 1990 camogie team won the Ulster Colleges C competition.

 The rapid growth in population in Mid-Ulster led to a huge increase in demand for places at the school and a 'mobile village' sprung up around the permanent buildings.
 It was not until May 1998, however, that approval was given for a major building and refurbishment programme at an initial costing of £12 million.
-With the eagerly awaited arrival of the major contractor, F B. McKee in March 2000, the project began.
-O'Kane retired in 1999, handing the leadership over to Mr F Devenny.
-He accepted the task of maintaining the college's high standards of achievement, while also attending to the day-to-day running of the college.
-He kept a watchful eye on the building programme, which ensured that the necessary development work to keep the school to the forefront of educational practice was effected.
+With the arrival of the major contractor, F B. McKee in March 2000, the project began.
+O'Kane retired in 1999, handing the leadership over to Mr. F Devenny.
 Principal Devenny secured the full co-operation of both teaching and construction staff throughout the building programme thus ensuring the smooth running of the scheme.

-During this period he steered the college to further success with the highest ever level of GCSE success being achieved in 2003.
-The college achieved Laureate Status in the Sharing Excellent Practice in ICT award, conferred in May 2003, and one of the teachers was awarded the BT Teaching Award for the Most Creative Use of ICT.
+During Devey's tenure as principal the highest ever level of GCSE success was achieved in 2003.
+The college was awarded Laureate Status in the Sharing Excellent Practice in ICT award, and in May 2003, and one of the teachers was awarded the BT Teaching Award for the Most Creative Use of ICT.
 The new building was completed in June 2003.

-Principals

-Enrollment

-The school opened in September 1964 with 340 pupils.
-As of 2007 the school's enrollment was 970.
-This increase reflects the popularity and success of the school as well as the induction the sixth form within the college.
-Applications for places were oversubscribed each year for the previous fifteen years.
-Pupils, most of whom travel by bus, come from counties Londonderry, Tyrone and Antrim.